Best Possible Time and Day to Send Your Resume in 2023

 Surprisingly, submitting your job application on a certain day and at a particular time can help your chances of landing the interview.
 After all, you don’t want to catch hiring managers or recruiters when they’re swamped with emails or after they’ve reviewed many other candidates.

 In this post, we’ll show you the best possible day and time to submit your resume to get a response.
-In addition, we’ll provide some other tips that you can use to help your resume stand out from the crowd and increase the chances that you land an interview offer.
+In addition, we’ll provide some other tips that you can use to help your resume stand out from the crowd and increase your odds of landing an interview offer.

 When it comes to the job search process, timing can be everything.
 Sure, you can have all the right qualifications and a host of recommendations proclaiming you to be the best thing since sliced bread.
 In the end, though, none of that will mean all that much if you submit your resume at the wrong time.